-This CLE webinar will provide medical malpractice and personal injury attorneys an in-depth analysis of the unique aspects of proving or defending claims that a skilled care or nursing facility has failed to meet nurse staffing standards, and has chronic understaffing, negligent hiring, training, and supervision problems.
-Now that the federal government uses daily payroll reports to document staffing levels instead of relying on self-reporting, the severity of inadequate staffing has been exposed.
+This CLE course will provide medical malpractice and personal injury attorneys an in-depth analysis of the unique aspects of proving or defending claims that a skilled care or nursing facility has failed to meet nurse staffing standards and has chronic understaffing, negligent hiring, training, and supervision problems.
+Now that the federal government uses daily payroll reports to document staffing levels instead of self-reporting, the severity of inadequate staffing has been exposed.
 The program will discuss best practices and strategies for counsel when understaffing is alleged.

 - Federal and state staffing requirements and patient ratios

 - Investigating and documenting staffing, training, and turnover

 - Use of hidden cameras

 - Identifying all proper defendants

 - Role of nursing home administration experts